Lhx94As/Awesome-Spoken-Language-Identification/README.md

 **A pytorch x-vector implementation was put in this repo, yet I recommend more the asv-subtools, espnet, and kaldi recipe, they are better**
 # News:
 1. [The interspeech 2023 is calling for papers](https://www.interspeech2023.org/call-for-papers/).
+2. We are holding a LID challenge in Interspeech 2023!
+The detailed information will be released soon!

 # Recommended conferences&Journals: